Blog

 Portals go beyond an analytics interface and fancy reports.
 They allow managers to drive change by being able to act on the metrics in the portal, driving a cycle of continuous improvement.
 This applies to both classic engineering metrics and standards related metrics.

-All these count as engineering metrics and all of them can be tracked, acted upon and optimized in an internal developer portal.
+All these count as engineering metrics, and all of them can be tracked, acted upon, and optimized within an internal developer portal.
+But how do you agree on what “good” software development looks like?

 Software engineering intelligence metrics